lamw/vmworld2016-session-urls/download-urls.md

 # VMworld US 2016 Breakout Sessions Download URLs

 Here is a nice summary list of all VMworld US 2016 Breakout session with the respective video download URLs.
+You simply just need to right click on the link and "Save As" to download the mp4 file.
+You can also simply script the download by storing the list of download URLs in a file and using something like cURL or wget.
 Enjoy!

 [INF9047 - Managing vSphere 6.0 Deployments and Upgrades](http://msn-evt7-ims-ond.mediasite.com/media/mediasite02/vmware/MP4Video/b4060695-2e20-4abe-a638-a97a2fffebfb.mp4?playbackTicket=2fa56c8ed5d04f3bb547350e4d7a968f&site=vmware.mediasite.com)